JesacaLin/Organic-Restaurant-Project/README.md

 # Yummy-Restaurant-Project
-This is a restaurant site I mocked up with HTML, CSS, JS Currently, it does not have JS functionality but that will be added shortly.
+This is a restaurant site I mocked up with HTML, CSS, JS.
+Currently, it does not have JS functionality but that will be added shortly.
 Inspiraton is from Mithun Ray's wireframe!
 The idea is for it to be completely different by the time I am done.